Aayush10016/JAVA-DSA/Sorting/Question/Height-Checker(leetcode1051)/ Explanation.md

 - Array length = 1 → answer = 0

 ---

-# ✅ Status: Explanation Completed
+#CODE
-Code should be added in a separate `.java` file inside this folder.
+Code is added in a separate `.java` file inside this folder.